darkawesome/blog/content/blog/GeologyAnalysis.md

 ![County level Sovi with trail points](https://github.com/darkawesome/blog/blob/b3a9d9d135cefe0925d445748ac3e5b5fec1be93/content/img/sovitrail.png?raw=true)

 When we map the trails across ages of 18 years and older and 60 and older there is not much difference in the spread compared to where we see the trails neither.
 There are some hot spots in the 18 and older estimate.
 Though that could be attributed to the fact that the range of ages is significantly higher than 60 and older.
-On its head there are no real identifiable spots that stick out in any way in proximity to the trails.
-On the other hand the clusters seen in the south eastern part of the state for those 18 years old and above does look to be quite darker than other regions.
-There is a seemingly interesting bend near the middle of the eastern section.Where we see some darker regions following the trails but again we should take scale into account.
+On its head, there are no real identifiable spots that stick out in any way in proximity to the trails.
+On the other hand, the clusters seen in the southeastern part of the state for those 18 years old and above does look to be quite darker than other regions.
+There is a seemingly interesting bend near the middle of the eastern section.
+Where we see some darker regions following the trails but again we should take scale into account.

 ``` r
 ##  Persons below 150% poverty (estimate 2016-2020),at the measuring sites